B1sounours/Lockstep-Framework/README.md

-Unity Lockstep Framework
+Lockstep Framework
 ------------------------
-Framework for lockstep games.
-Includes a deterministic 2D physics engine, pathfinding, behavior system, and more.
-Integrated into Unity.
+The Lockstep Framework (LSF) is a framework designed for games that especially need lockstep simulations.
+It includes a deterministic 2D physics engine, pathfinding, behavior system, and more.
+LSF includes Unity integration but can be abstracted away.

 Note: Under development by [John Pan](https://github.com/SnpM).